koenderks/jfa/README.md

 # jfa

-A multifunctional R package for auditing based on the methods in JASP for Audit.
+A multifunctional R package for auditing.
 The package provides functions for planning, performing and evaluating an audit and its results.
 More specific, it contains functions for calculating sample sizes for substantial testing, sampling from data according to standard auditing techniques and calculating various confidence bounds for the maximum error.

 ## Getting Started

-These instructions will get you a copy of the package up and running on your local machine for use in R and RStudio.
+These instructions will get you a copy of the `jfa` package up and running on your local machine for use in R and RStudio.

 ### Prerequisites